How and why winning in today’s competitive markets requires unlocking genius within us and in the world around us

 Morris: Years ago, was there a turning point (if not an epiphany) that set you on the career course you continue to follow?
 Please explain.

-Morris: Now please shift your attention to Own the Room.
+Morris: Now please shift your attention to The Office Politics Handbook.
 When and why did you decide to write it?

 Morris: Were there any head-snapping revelations while writing it?
 Please explain.

 Godwin: At the beginning of the book, I worried if there was enough material for a whole book.
 I didn’t have to worry, but I did have to go beyond political science into other academic fields such as anthropology, sociology and especially psychology.
 This led me to Carl Jung, which of course led me to archetypes.
 Why are archetypes important?
 Archetypes are symbols in concentrated form, reflections and expressions of our culture and human nature.
 They are common to the human race and present in all of us, which partly explains why office politics takes on familiar, recurring patterns regardless of culture, location or era.
 If you work in an organization of any size, for any duration of time, you may notice how people emulate archetypes and inhabit pre-packaged roles, and how the archetypes migrate from one individual to another.

 Morris: To what extent (if any) does the book in final form differ significantly from what you originally envisioned?

 Godwin: The working title was Micropolitics.
 The publisher said nobody would buy it, quote unquote.
 And my literary agent agreed!
 Even though I made a conscious effort to write for a general audience—to write for the market—I overlooked (for a nanosecond) two important market segments: my literary agent and my publisher.
 This reminds me that book publishing is a collaborative business, which is something I enjoy very much.